moritzott/sea/README.md

 ## About the project
 In a complicated and stressed world you need time to relax and get back to your full strength.
 *Sea* is a web application that lets you create your own sea soundscape.
 The main aim is to give you a simple tool to relax and imagine yourself on a sea promenade of your choice.
-With *Sea* I created an application that allows you to create your own changeable sea soundscape, when you don‘t have the possibility to go out for a walk along the coast.
 You can choose the soundscape and regulate intensities of elements as you wish.
 You like more birds?
 Or a stormy water?
 Or a walk on a rainy sea promenade?
 Harbor and ship sounds?
 No problem.
 Your changes will act immediately.
 You can build your own coast or take a sound dive in a random setting.
 Sit back and enjoy!

 ## Live-Demo
 You can check out the latest version: